List of Wallace & Gromit characters: Shaun the Sheep

 Shaun (voiced by Justin Fletcher) is a sheep who first appears in A Close Shave.
 At first he was a stray lamb who was being transported by Preston but broke free of the truck containing him.
 He unintentionally barges into Wallace and Gromit's house and is occasionally seen in some of their antics.
 After his wool was accidentally shaved and knitted into a tiny sweater by one on Wallace's inventions, he is seen throughout the rest of the film wearing it to keep warm.

 In his own 2007 series, he is the leader of the flock.
 He has grown into a clever, confident sheep, prone to mischief and trouble but equally adept at getting himself and his friends out of it.
-As there is no dialogue, he communicates, like all the sheep, entirely through bleating.
+As there is no dialogue, Shaun communicates, like all the sheep, entirely through bleating.
 However, he often explains his ideas to the flock by drawing diagrams on a blackboard.
-He is a good friend of Bitzer, the shepherd dog, though this does not stop him from playing pranks on Bitzer at times.
+He is a good friend of Bitzer, the shepherd dog, though this does not stop him from playing pranks on him.

-In his 2015 spin-off film, Shaun, Bitzer and the flock go off to the big city on a mission to save the farmer.
+In the 2015 spin-off film, Shaun, Bitzer and the flock go off to the big city on a mission to save The Farmer.

-Like with Gromit, there was a Shaun trail statue auction in 2015 in Bristol, but this time it was also held in London.
+Like with Gromit, there was a Shaun trail statue auction in 2015 in Bristol, this time it was also held in London.
 It raised £1.1 million.
 The Gromit "globe-trotter" by Sarah Matthews sold for £28,000.

-In the second film, Farmageddon, Shaun meets an alien called Lu-La and helps to send her back into space.
+In the second film, Farmageddon, released in 2019, Shaun meets an alien named Lu-La and helps send her back into space.

+A third film, The Beast of Mossy Bottom, was released in September 2026.
+It follows Shaun and the flock's adventure to save The Farmer when he is accidentally turned into a hairy beast.